Minimax rates of convergence for Wasserstein deconvolution with supersmooth errors in any dimension: Discussion

 Let us briefly discuss the case where $d=1$ and the error distribution is ordinary smooth.
 It is actually well known that establishing optimal rates of convergence in the ordinary smooth case is more difficult than in the supersmooth case, even for pointwise estimation, as noticed by Fan in \cite{Fan91}.
 When the density is $m$ times differentiable, Fan gives in this paper pointwise lower and upper bounds for the estimation of the c.d.f. in both the supersmooth case and the ordinary smooth case.
 He finds the optimal rates in the supersmooth case and he conjectures that his upper bound is actually optimal in the ordinary smooth case (see his Remark 3).
 Optimal pointwise rates for the deconvolution of the c.d.f. in the ordinary smooth case was an open question until recently.
 This problem has been solved in \cite{DattnerEtAl2011} when the density belongs to a Sobolev class.

 When $d=1$ and the error distribution is ordinary smooth, some results about integrated rates of convergence for the density (and its derivatives) can be found in \cite{Fan93,Fan91b} but the case of the c.d.f. (for the integrated risk) is not studied in these papers.
 However, some lower bounds can be easily computed by following the method of \cite{Fan93} and using the pointwise rates of \cite{Fan91} : for a class of ordinary smooth noise densities of order $\beta$ and assuming only that the unknown distribution $\mu$ has a moment of order $4$, we find that the minimax integrated risk is lower bounded by $n^{-1/(2 \beta +1)}$ and we then obtain the same lower bound for $W_1$.
 As for the pointwise estimation described in \cite{Fan91}, these rates do not match with the upper bounds given by Proposition \ref{bound} for $W_1$.
 For instance, for Laplace errors ($\beta = 2$), the rate of convergence of the kernel estimator under $W_1$ is upper bounded by $n^{-1/7}$.
-We are currently working on this issue, and we conjecture that the minimax rates of convergence for $W_1$ when $d=1$ is of order $n^{-1/(2 \beta +2)}$ for a class of ordinary smooth errors distributions of order $\beta$.
-If this conjecture is correct, it means that the existing lower and upper bounds have to be improved.
+We are currently working on this issue.